-Farahan Sarouk rug handwoven in Western Iran during the first quarter of the 20th century.
+Farahan Sarouk rug was handwoven in Western Iran during the first quarter of the 20th century.

-In good condition, with some areas where pile has worn down (pictured); foundation is still intact and design is still visible.
-Pile is low, with a light but dense handle.
+In good condition, with some areas where the pile has worn down (pictured); the foundation is still intact and the design is still visible.
+The pile is low, with a light but dense handle.